As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 Link Manager – Additional Information

-If you have added many links, the Links Manager plugin allows you to easily administer these using searching, sorting, and filtering features.
+If you have many links, the Links Manager plugin allows you to easily administer these using filtering, searching, and sorting functions.

 (Links filtered by category)

-If you plan to add a lot of links to your site, or if you would like to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links, like Link Library.
+If you plan to use links extensively on your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer your links.

 Link Library